code-cracker/code-cracker/README.md

 * Must mention an existing issue on Github
 * Don't reformat any code but the one you produced
 * Follow the coding standards already in place within the project
+* One code issue per person at a time (blocked issues don't count)

 If you work on something that you have not yet discussed with the maintainers there is a chance the code might be denied.
 They are easily reachable through Twitter or on Github.
 Before you code discuss it with it them.

+Small code changes or updates outside code files will eventually be made by the core team directly on `master`, without a PR.

 ## Maintainers